A general debate on tackling Islamophobia has been scheduled for Thursday 7 December in the House of Commons Chamber.

-- Coronavirus: Support for household finances (PDF, 1 MB)
+Coronavirus: Support for household finances (1 MB , PDF)

-This Commons Library briefing paper outlines the measures introduced by the Government, and other authorities, to support household finances during the coronavirus (Covid-19) outbreak.
 Many policy issues touched upon in this paper are fast-moving areas which are subject to change.
-This paper should therefore be read as correct at the date of publication (29 May 2020).
+This paper should therefore be read as correct at the date of publication (22 June 2020).

 The coronavirus outbreak, alongside the public health response to it, has had profound effects on the UK economy, and will continue to do so.
 These, in turn, have had unprecedented impacts on household finances.
-Whilst it is still difficult to predict the nature and scale of the impact on household finances at this stage in the crisis, existing data suggests that inactivity and unemployment will rise quickly, with low-paid workers most at risk.
+Whilst it is still difficult to predict the nature and scale of the impact on household finances, existing data suggests that inactivity and unemployment will rise quickly, with low-paid workers most at risk.
 Indeed, the majority of households have reported experiencing a reduced income as a result of the coronavirus pandemic.

 There is also early evidence of financial difficulties translating into a rapid upsurge in benefit claims and an increased reliance on the social security system.
-By April 2020, 2.1 million people received unemployment-related benefits.
-This was an increase of over 850,000 claimants from March 2020, a 69% increase between March and April.
-In the four-week period ending on 9 April, 1.2 million people in Great Britain started a Universal Credit claim – around a million more than the usual volume of monthly claim starts.
-As of the end of May, the DWP has processed more than 2 million new Universal Credit claims.
+By May 2020, 2.8 million people received unemployment-related benefits.
+This was an increase of over 1.56 million claimants from March 2020, a 126% increase between March and May.
+In the four-week period ending on 9 April, 1.2 million people in Great Britain started a Universal Credit claim – around a million more than the usual volume of monthly claim starts – and by a further 1.1 million in the five weeks ending on 14 May.
+As a consequence, the total number of people on Universal Credit in Great Britain rose from 3 million in March to 5.3 million in May.

 The Government has come under pressure from various organisations – including think tanks, charities, businesses, trade unions, and other sectoral groups – to intervene and protect household incomes.
 In response, a raft of emergency measures has been introduced to support the UK workforce, ease and speed up access to social security, and mitigate the impact on the cost of living.